Earn your bachelor’s degree in nursing

 *Program Licensure/Certification Options and/or Preparation: NCLEX-RN examination is required for RN licensure.
 This examination will be taken after graduation from the program.

-Learn more about our School of Nursing here.
+Learn more about the Ronald and Marvel Jones School of Nursing here.

 Recommended for you (based on programs you’ve viewed)